Culture

 Flexible working policies create an inclusive workplace, allowing everyone - not just women - to develop a working pattern that suits their lives whilst still doing an effective job.
 But it can carry a stigma and result in negative perceptions.

-There are creative ways to approach it: shorter hours, shorter weeks, working from home, working four weeks out of five, job sharing… the idea is to be flexible.
+There are creative ways to approach it: shorter days, shorter weeks, working four weeks out of five, job sharing… the idea is to be flexible.
 And the keys to success are having working relationships built on trust, then recognising and rewarding performance and deliverables.

 1. Focus on work outputs and outcomes.